loolloo/Vishwactf_2022_Writeup/README.md

 # Table of Writeups

-The writeups have been divided by challenges and each one has been produced both in markdown and pdf format?
+The writeups have been divided by challenges and each one has been produced both in markdown and pdf format.

 ## Instant: